learn-co-curriculum/module-one-guided-final-project/README.md

   station = find_station(input)
 end
 ```
-14. Want to test out that the code we've written so far is working?
-Require 'pry' at the top of the Command Line Interface file, and binding.pry after calling find_lines.

-15. Finally, let's output those lines to our users!
+14. Finally, let's output those lines to our users!
 Create a method that iterates over lines and outputs the line name to the console!

 ```
 def show_lines(lines)